 The concept of Comparative advantage has become a fundamental concept in economics and is consistently used to model international trade and the competitiveness of countries.
 Sometimes referred to an international division of labour, it measures competence in terms of relative magnitudes and implies an opportunity cost associated with the manufacture of one good over another.
 This theory implies that all countries, at all times, can benefit from cooperation and voluntary trade.

-Let us discuss this with an example taken up by David Ricardo himself.
+Let us discuss this with an example taken up by David Ricardo himself explaining the comparative advantage.
 He considered the world economy and discusses two countries –Portugal and England – that produced two goods, having identical quality, of similar quantities.

 From the above table, we can concur that Portugal is more efficient in producing cloth while England is more efficient in producing wine.
 Ricardo said that if each country specialized in producing what they were more efficient in, England cloth and Portugal Wine, then such a transaction will be profitable for both countries, the global production of both goods increases and thus can be consumed in a world of free trade.